yongsannnn/Assignment-One/readme.md

 ## Navigation
 Navigation between sites can be done by using the nav bar provided.

+In Home Page, the nav bar will be at the top for laptop and desktop view.
+For mobile and tablet view, the nav bar will be at the bottom.

-In Home Page, to navigate to Gym Tracker Page you have to press on the button(img) on the bottom nav bar.
+To navigate to Gym Tracker Page you have to press on the button represented by the graph image.

-Whlist on the Gym Tracker Page, you can navigate using the top nav bar.
+On the Gym Tracker Page, you can navigate back to the Home Page using the top nav bar.

 # Surface
 ## Color